sfepy/sfepy/doc/introduction.rst

 computations in Python).

-*SfePy* was originally developed as a flexible framework to quickly implement and test the mathematical models developed within the `ZČU Projects
-<http://sfepy.kme.zcu.cz/index.cgi/Projects>`_.
-It has evolved, however, to a
-rather full-featured (yet small) finite element code with many weak forms to build equations so there is a chance it might serve you as well.
+*SfePy* was originally developed as a flexible framework to quickly implement and test the mathematical models developed during our various research projects.
+It has evolved, however, to a rather full-featured (yet small) finite element code with many weak forms to build equations so there is a chance it might serve you as well.